-On Cowboy Day, campers & Staff will travel back to the Wild West while they enjoy exciting cowboy games from critter hunts, to a Counselor Roundup, to flopping in the creek!
+On Cowboy Day, campers & staff embrace the Wild West while they play cowboy games, hunt critters, and flop in the creek!

-What you could bring: Anything western goes with this day.
-A pearl snap shirt, a Cowboy hat, Cowboy Boots, etc. Just make sure you bring clothes that you can get wet!
+What you could bring:

+Anything western goes with this day - pearl snaps, cowboy hats, boots, etc. Just make sure to bring clothes that can get wet!